 The areas of Donegal, Sligo and Galway are within easy travel from where we live.
-County Donegal in the North West of Ireland, is 6 miles away.
+County Donegal in the North West of Ireland, is 1 mile away.

 Bundoran and Rosnowlagh, with their lovely beaches are well worth a visit.
 The Atlantic drive, offers a feast of scenery along some of the most beautiful places in North Donegal.
 The road passes little bays and hillsides dotted with white cottages and spectacular views of mountains.